omaralsakka/Fullstack-Open/part6/README.md

 ## :page_with_curl: **Part Description:**

-This part was mainly focused on learning how to use Redux to handle state management within a react-application.
+This part was mainly focused on learning how to use Redux to handle state management within a react-application.<br>
+Additionally, Json server was used as the server for the projects.

 ## :bulb: **The idea behind the project**